Akash6300/MIT_iQuHack-2023/README.md

 <h1>IonQ Challenge - Remote</h1>

 Our team decided to choose the IonQ challenge from the 2 challenges available for the remote participants this year.
-You can find the challenge GitHub Repository here. https://github.com/iQuHACK/2023_IonQ_Remote And the specific challenge here. https://github.com/iQuHACK/2023_IonQ_Remote/blob/main/MIT%20iQuHACK%20remote%20challenge%20.docx
+You can find the challenge GitHub Repository [here](https://github.com/iQuHACK/2023_IonQ_Remote) and the specific challenge [here](https://github.com/iQuHACK/2023_IonQ_Remote/blob/main/MIT%20iQuHACK%20remote%20challenge%20.docx).

 <h1>Quantum Image Processing</h1>